AFL Commission: Governance of AFL

-Role in national and international game development
+AFL role in national and international game development

-The Commission was formed to set policy, and has directed the VFL/AFL (known then as the VFL) as the game's most professional league since December 1985.
+The AFL is administered by its commission of company directors, which sets policy and has directed the VFL/AFL (known then as the VFL) as the game's most professional league since December 1985.

-In 1993, the AFL Commission assumed control of the league's administration from the AFL Board of Directors (in effect, the 15 AFL clubs at that time).
-Subsequently, the Board of Directors voted itself out of existence, and a new Memorandum and Articles of Association were adopted for the AFL.
-It also assumed national governance of the sport (see Principle 2 below) after the ANFC ceased operations in 1995.
+In 1993, the independent commissioners took over as the directors of the AFL from its former board of directors which had been appointed as delegates of it then 15 member clubs.
+Subsequently, the AFL member clubs voted the old system of appointment of directors out of existence, and a new Memorandum and Articles of Association were adopted for the AFL.
+In 1995 it took over the operations of the ANFC (see Principle 2 below).

-This was a significant change of power: between 1985 and 1993, the Commission had required explicit approval by a 75% vote of the League (the teams) for major items such as further expansion, mergers, relocations, and major capital works.
+This was a significant change of power: between 1985 and 1993 the AFL had required explicit approval by a 75% vote of its member teams for major items such as further expansion, mergers, relocations, and major capital works.

-The AFL also created an International Policy in 2005, and absorbed the International Australian Football Council, thus gaining control of the sport worldwide.
+The AFL also created an international policy in 2005 and took over the operations of the International Australian Football Council.

-In its role as national and international governing body, the AFL Commission also controls and delegates development funding for Australian state and international bodies and leagues.
+The AFL provides development funding for Australian state and international Australian Football bodies and leagues.
 As most of this funding is sourced the revenue and activities associated with the AFL competition, much of the funding is directed to the competition's developing markets.
 Semi-professional state competitions are generally self-sufficient, and receive a much lower percentage of the AFL's funding.
-The Commission has established a pathway that features junior Academies and scholarships from representational level up to its member clubs.
+The AFL has established a pathway that features junior Academies and scholarships from representational level up to its member clubs.
 The highest level is the AFL Academy, with academies for each state being managed by their respective AFL clubs and affiliated governing bodies.

 Between 2010 and 2021, the AFL spent between $6–38 million per annum (under 5% of total revenue) on game development grants globally (excluding a one-off COVID-19 Pandemic community football recovery package).
-With a new TV rights deal in 2022 and to help the game at the grassroots continue its recovery post COVID-19 Pandemic, the Commission increased its community grants to $67 million.
+With a new TV rights deal in 2022 and to help the game at the grassroots continue its recovery post COVID-19 Pandemic, the AFL increased its community grants to $67 million.